Ministry of Interior (Syria)

-The Ministry of Interior (وزارة الداخلية) is the interior ministry of Syria.
-Its headquarters are located on Kafr Sousa in Damascus.
+The Ministry of Interior (وزارة الداخلية) is a cabinet ministry of Syria, responsible for internal affairs.
+Its headquarters were located on Kafr Sousa in Damascus.
 According to the Ministry official website, its tasks are limited to the protection and enforcement of security.

+The former headquarters of the Ministry of Interior was located at the Grand Serail which was established in 1900 near Marjeh Square.
+The building was transferred to the Ministry of Tourism in 2011 for use as a hotel.

 Organization

 The Ministry of Interior is divided into several Directorates: